Wildlife of the Channel Islands of California: Spotted skunk

 The spotted skunk is only confirmed to exist on Santa Cruz Island and Santa Rosa Island.
 It used to be confirmed to exist on a third island, San Miguel Island, but is now presumed, but not confirmed, extirpated from there.
 Santa Cruz Island houses some skunks, however, Santa Rosa Island is home to over three thousand.

 Island fox

 The island fox is the largest native land mammal, existing on three of the five Channel Islands: Santa Cruz, Santa Rosa, and San Miguel.
-It does not exist on the Santa Barbara and Anacapa islands, though, due to the lack of fresh water.
+It does not exist on the Santa Barbara and Anacapa islands due to the lack of fresh water.